 USD/INR is India's most actively traded currency pair, available on both SEBI-regulated exchanges (NSE, BSE) and international broker platforms.
 Understanding this pair requires knowledge of RBI monetary policy, India's trade balance dynamics, foreign institutional investor (FII) flows, and global risk sentiment.
 For Indian traders, USD/INR offers a natural connection to the domestic economy that foreign pairs cannot match.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 What Drives USD/INR